-Jim Vallandingham is a visualization developer and data analyst.
-He currently works at the Nordstrom Data Lab as a Data Visualization Engineer/Data Scientist in sunny Seattle, WA.
-Previously, he worked on analyzing genomic data as a member of the bioinformatic group at the very special Stowers Institute.
-By night he develops interactive visualizations and describes the details of how quality visualizations are made.
-Jim's work has been featured on the likes of flowingdata.com and visualisingdata.com.
-Jim was an OpenVis Conf Speaker in 2013.
+Jim Vallandingham is a visualization developer and data analyst who just recently started working at Bocoup - the organizers of this very conference!
+Prior to that he was a Data Visualization Engineer/Data Scientist in the Nordstrom Data Lab.
+He originates from Kansas City where he analyzed genomic data as a member of the bioinformatic group at the very special Stowers Institute.
+He is excited about developing interactive visualizations and describing the details of how quality visualizations are made.
+Jim's work has been featured on the likes of flowingdata.com and visualisingdata.com and he was an OpenVis Conf Speaker in 2013.

 Scrolling is a fundamental part of the web experience.
 But scrolling within web browsers has been optimized for continuous homogeneous content, like text.
 Can scrolling be utilized to provide intuitive and seamless interactions in complex multimedia interactive visualizations?
 If so, how might we implement these using open web technologies?
 In this session, Jim will discuss the use of scrolling in data visualization and interactive storytelling, show numerous examples and dissect their implementation, compare scrolling to other techniques and explore how it applies to data visualization on the mobile web.